Yu-Group/clinical-rule-vetting/readme.md

   - [ ] Ensure that all tests pass by running `pytest --project {project_name}` from the repo directory
   - [ ] [Open a pull request](https://jarv.is/notes/how-to-pull-request-fork-github/) and it will be reviewed / merged
 - [ ] Reviewing submissions
-  - [ ] Each pull request will be reviewed by other submitters before being merged
+  - [ ] Each pull request will be reviewed by others before being merged